Great American Eclipse 2024: When is it and how to view the eclipse

 Eclipse guru Dr Mason sums up the difference between a 99 per cent partial eclipse and a total eclipse as far apart as “a peck on the cheek and a night of passion”.

 “There will be people who will look at the map and say, ‘I live in Cincinnati or I live in Columbus [Ohio] and I’m just outside the zone of totality.
-But I’m going to get a 99 and a half per cent-plus eclipse, so maybe I won’t bother to travel’.
+But I’m going to get a 99 per cent-plus eclipse, so maybe I won’t bother to travel’.

 “What they don’t realise is there an enormous difference between 99 per cent and 100 per cent.
 And there’s a range of phenomena that they won’t see if they put up with 99 per cent.”